apacheignite/documentation/web-console/web-agent.md

 [/block]
 Proxy can be configured by passing system properties in `JVM_OPTS` environment variable to agent.

-Detailed description for each property can be found in documentation: http://docs.oracle.com/javase/7/docs/api/java/net/doc-files/net-properties.html
+Detailed description for each property can be found in the documentation: http://docs.oracle.com/javase/7/docs/api/java/net/doc-files/net-properties.html

 ## HTTP
-`http.proxyHost` - The hostname, or address, of the proxy server `http.proxyPort` - The port number of the proxy server.
+`http.proxyHost` - Hostname or address of the proxy server `http.proxyPort` - Port number of the proxy server

-For using proxy with authentication need pass following system properties:
+For using proxy with authentication, you need to provide following system properties:
-`http.proxyUsername` - Username.
+`http.proxyUsername` - Username
-`http.proxyPassword ` - Password.
+`http.proxyPassword ` - Password
 [block:code]
 {
   "codes": [